teguhSL/learning_distribution_gan/tf_robot_learning/readme.md

-# Generative Adversarial Network to Learn Valid Distributions of Robot Configurations for Inverse Kinematics and  Constrained Motion Planning#
+# Learning Constrained Distributions of Robot Configurations with Generative Adversarial Networks #

 In this work, we use Generative Adversarial Network (GAN) to estimate the distributions of high DoF robot configurations in a constraint manifold.
 It is then used for speeding up inverse kinematics and sampling-based constrained motion planning.
 This repository contains the code for this work.